pi0neerpat/frack.my/prd-history-tx.md

 }
 ```

-## 5. Auto-Updating Mechanism with localStorage Storage
+## 5. Auto-Updating Mechanism

-The transaction store should be updated when new transactions occur, with all data persisted to localStorage automatically through Zustand:
+The transaction store should be updated when new transactions occur.
+One approach is to listen for real-time events:

 ```typescript
 // src/hooks/use-transaction-watcher.ts